stratum/stratum/stratum/tools/stratum_replay/README.md

 p4_writes.pb.txt  pipeline_cfg.pb.txt
 ```

-Copy those files to your laptop or the place you are going to run stratum-replay tool.
+Copy those files to your laptop or the place you are going to run stratum_replay tool.

 ## Step 2 - Replay the pipeline, and P4Runtime writes

-We provide a container image that includes a prebuilt stratum-replay binary.
+We provide a container image that includes a prebuilt stratum_replay binary.

 To use it, you can run the following commands: